MewtR/redesigned-octo-memory/README.md

 - Another process runs on localhost port 3000 whose purpose is to export the configuration of all the pendulums.

 #### Running It
 - clone this repo and `cd` into it.
+Alternatively you can download it as a zip, extract it and `cd` into it.
 - `node back/app.js` to run the backend.
 - open `front/pendulums.html` in a browser to get the frontend.